qiogle/qiogle.github.io/tools-and-procedures.md

 ## Language

-+ Switch to customer-facing vocabulary
-	- "Checkout flow", "conversion", and other company jargon may seem foreign and cold to customers
++ Switch to customer-facing vocabulary: "Checkout flow", "conversion", and other company jargon may seem foreign and cold to customers

 ## Adding or changing processes